Ludwig Mach

 Ludwig Mach (8 November 1868 Prague – September 1951) was an Austrian physician and chemist.

 Building on the work of Ludwig Zehnder in 1891, Mach added refinements to an instrument which became known as the Mach–Zehnder interferometer.
-He went on to employ photography for collecting visual data streamlines in the field of Aerodynamics.
+He went on to employ photography for collecting visual data streamlines in the field of aerodynamics.

 Ludwig is the son of the physicist Ernst Mach.

+In 1894 he registered the patent for Magnalium, an aluminum alloy with 2 to 30% magnesium, which was to be the precursor of the entire 5000 series of aluminum alloys.
+Its commercialization brought him significant profits.